Global IPOs rise on stock market rebound, private equity exits

 PICK-UP IN EUROPE

-In Europe, improving stock markets encouraged a string of companies to test the water for initial public offerings, which began to show signs of a pick-up in the final quarter of 2012 after years of subdued activity due to the financial crisis.
+In Europe, improving stock markets have encouraged a string of companies to test the water for initial public offerings, which began to show signs of a pick-up in the final quarter of 2012 after years of subdued activity due to the financial crisis.

 "Investors are interested in Europe again and we're seeing U.S. money coming into European equities ...
 The crisis isn't over, but the market and sentiment have come a long way compared to where they were 12 months ago."